TheAvacad0/NotReady/README.md

 NotReady is only available for windows (64 and 32-bit), And is only compatible with Microsoft Edge (Untested) and Google Chrome.

-# Privacy and Safety
-NotReady captures keystrokes as part of the record lesson feature and sends meystrokes to applications.
-It WILL NEVER SEND LEYSTROKES TO ANYTHING OTHER THAN IREADY. and the record feature can be started and stopped

 # How to Use

 Open the exectutable along with said iReady Lesson in Browser (You can also pin it to your taskbar or Start Menu!)